expo/fyi/expo-modules-gradle8-migration.md

 # Gradle 8 Migration for Custom Expo Modules

-Starting from Expo SDK 49 (React Native 0.72), the Android project uses Gradle 8 as the default version.
-If your project includes custom Expo Modules, you might encounter build errors or warnings.
+Starting from Expo SDK 49 (React Native 0.72), the React Native Android project uses Gradle 8 as the default version.
+If your project includes custom Expo Modules, you might encounter build errors or warnings related to this change.
 This migration guide provides step-by-step instructions to resolve any issues and ensure Gradle 8 compatibility.

 ## Error: Unknown property `classifier`